Doctor Who Logo

 Doctor Who Logo 1967-1970

 In the episode “The Macra Terror” (Series 5, Season 4), viewers first saw the second logo.
 The main changes concerned the inscription: its scale increased, although its proportions remained unchanged.
 The words became less transparent.
-The letters now have serifs, characteristic of the Times New Roman font.
+The letters now have serifs, which are characteristic of the Times New Roman font.
 The background became blurred, white, and gray.

 1970 – 1973